 Adequate selection of information resources alone will not guarantee the efficacy of a library, hence the need for effective organization of these acquired resources so as to maximize their accessibility and use by patrons.
-In a bid to address this situation, the paper explores the link between the selection and organization of information resources in school libraries and Ranganathan's five laws of library science as a prerequisite in ensuring effective selection and organization of information.
+In a bid to address this situation, the paper explores the link between the selection and organization of information resources in school libraries and Ranganathan's five laws of library science as a prerequisite in ensuring effective selection and organization of information resources in school library.